Skip to content

 What it is

-Utilities add chlorine or chloramine to disinfect drinking water and keep it safe through the distribution system.
-The residual is what you taste and smell at the tap.
+If your water smells faintly like a swimming pool, this is usually why.
+Utilities add chlorine or chloramine on purpose, to disinfect drinking water and keep it safe all the way through the distribution system.
+What is left over by the time it reaches you - the residual - is what you taste and smell at the tap.

 Why it matters

-Chlorine in tap water is primarily a taste, odor, and aesthetic issue at typical residual levels.
-Reducing it is about palatability, not a health emergency, which is why it sits under the aesthetic standard.
+Good news here: at the typical residual levels utilities maintain, chlorine in tap water is primarily a taste, odor, and aesthetic issue.
+Reducing it is about making your water more pleasant to drink, not a health emergency, which is exactly why it sits under the aesthetic standard rather than a health-based one.

 What removes it

-A filter certified to NSF/ANSI 42 for chlorine taste and odor.
-Most pitcher and faucet filters cover this.
+What to look for is a filter certified to NSF/ANSI 42 for chlorine taste and odor.
+The reassuring part: most pitcher and faucet filters already cover this, so it is one of the easier things to fix.

 Reference: EPA disinfectant residual guidance; NSF/ANSI 42.